usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Melt My Eyez See Your Future_, by Denzel Curry
+- _Stardust_, by Danny Brown
 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _World Maker_, by Psychonaut
 - _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed